State of Downtown

 Want to know more about the state of our downtown?
 Check it out!

-It was a remarkable year with the completion of key projects like Kaiser Permanente’s Downtown Commons Medical Offices and the opening of 43 new businesses that are changing the way people experience downtown.
+It was a incredible year with the announcement that Sacramento is now a Major League Soccer City!
+Also the opening of 35 new businesses that are changing the way people experience downtown.
 With more people living, shopping and coming downtown than ever before it is safe to say that our city has no plans of slowing down anytime soon.